-Application Deadline June 14, 2024 at 11:59p EST
+Application Deadline June 13, 2025 at 11:59 pm EST

 For any questions about the grant please contact the Fund for the Arts' Community Investment & Support team at grants@fundforthearts.org.

 Appendix A: Glossary

 Derived from Arts & Culture Common Language written through the Collective Impact Pilot Study in partnership with Arts & Culture Alliance.